benjdod/compfinal/README.md

 > - maskPercentage: boolean
 > - userMaskWearing: boolean
 > - socialDistancing: boolean
-> Possible error code of 500 if any of the fields are wrong or cannot calcluate a risk number.

 - `/statesgeojson-base [GET]`
 > Returns a geojson file of US states.